kylegwilliam/byu-cs324/hw-concurrency/README.md

 (e.g., section 12.1.2).

- 19. Rank the terms in decreasing (most expensive to least expensive) order of run-time cost for handling a given client.
+ 22. Which of the concurrency models has the most expensive _run-time_ cost for handling a given client and why?
+Consider only the cost at the time new clients connect and are handled, and ignore any cost associated with server start-up.

- 20. Which (one or more) of the three, as implemented in this assignment, has/have an explicit limitation in terms of number of clients that can be handled concurrently?
+ 23. Which of the concurrency models has the most expensive _start-up_ cost and why?
+Consider only the cost associated with server start-up, and ignore any cost at the time new clients connect and are handled.

- 21. Which (one or more) of the three of the models allow(s) allow sharing of memory and data structures without the use of inter-process communication (e.g., pipes, sockets)?
+ 24. Which (one or more) of the three concurrency models, as implemented in this assignment, has/have an explicit limitation in terms of number of clients that can be handled concurrently and why?
+Assume that system resources are unlimited.

- 22. Which (one or more) of the three of the models seems to be the least complex to implement?
+ 25. Which (one or more) of the three of the models allow(s) allow sharing of memory and data structures without the use of inter-process communication (e.g., pipes, sockets) and why?